cpflaume/semantic_compound_splitting/README.md

-# Splitting Compounds by Semantic Analog
+# Splitting Compounds by Semantic Analogy

 A compound splitter based on the semantic regularities in the vector space of word embeddings.

-For more information see [our paper](http://jodaiber.github.io/doc/compound_analogy.pdf).
+For more information see [this presentation](http://jodaiber.github.io/doc/compound_analogy_slides.pdf) or [our paper](http://jodaiber.github.io/doc/compound_analogy.pdf).

 If you use this splitter in your work, please cite:

 ```
 @inproceedings{daiber2015compoundsplitting,